 Watto Training requires your full name as well as your date of birth to conduct a search for eligible funding.

-I would like to know more about Certificate 3 Guarantee Program – funded by the Queensland Government.
+I would like to know more about the Higher Level Skills program – funded by the Queensland Government

-I would like to read the Student Fact Sheet in relation to Certificate 3 Guarantee Program – funded by the Queensland Government.
+I would like to read the Student Fact Sheet in relation to the Higher Level Skills program – funded by the Queensland Government.

-Under the Certificate 3 Guarantee, you are entitled to access government subsidised training for one completed certificate III qualification.
-If you don’t complete the qualification, you are still eligible to access funding for another certificate III qualification.
-However you may be limited in how many times you can move from one unfinished qualification to another as government funding is limited.
+Under the Higher Level Skills, you are entitled to access government-subsidised training for one completed certificate IV qualification.
+If you don’t complete the qualification, you are still eligible to access funding for another certificate IV qualification.
+However, you may be limited in how many times you can move from one unfinished qualification to another as government funding is limited.
 For this reason, it’s important that you take the time to consider your training options and all fee costs, before enrolling with a training provider and commencing training.

 If a training provider stops delivering your course, it is obligated to assist you to move to another pre-approved training provider so you can complete your training.

-If you already hold a certificate level III or higher qualification that was gained prior to 1 July 2013, the Certificate 3 Guarantee is not applicable to your training.
+If you already hold a certificate level IV or higher qualification that was gained prior to 1 July 2013, the Higher Level Skills program is not applicable to your training.
 However, you are still able to enrol in your desired course under a non-subsidised, fee for service charge.

 The following refund policy will apply: